• Skip to main content

 How to file a final return for a deceased person

-1. Determine if they need to file – Generally, if they earned $12,950 or less during the year, you don’t have to file unless they meet one of the other filing requirements such as earning more than $400 in net self-employment income.
+1. Determine if they need to file – Generally, if they earned less than the standard deduction ($16,100 for a single filer as of 2026), you don’t have to file unless they meet one of the other filing requirements, such as earning more than $400 in net self-employment income.

 2. Complete the return – Filing a decedent’s return is about the same as filing a live person’s return.
-You must report all their income but can also claim the credits they’re entitled to.
+You must report all their income, but you can also claim the credits they’re entitled to.

 3. Note their death on the return – Note their death date on the return.

-4. Sign – The estate representative should sign the return and attach a document showing their authority to sign the return.
+4. Sign – The estate representative should sign the return and attach a document showing their authority to do so.
 Surviving spouses can sign on behalf of their late spouse and note “filing as surviving spouse” in the signature area.

 What filing status should you use if your spouse died during the tax year?